project-gen3sis/R-package/README.md

 ### Credits
+We thank the developers of the following methods and dependencies:

 - **Rcpp** Dirk Eddelbuettel and James Joseph Balamuta (2018).
 Extending R with C++: A Brief Introduction to Rcpp.
 The American Statistician.
 72(1).
 URL https://doi.org/10.1080/00031305.2017.1375990.